MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-overview.md

 - Integrated into your own custom workflows.
 For example, you could create a custom workflow in Microsoft Power Automate or by using third-party visualization tools or systems.

 The operations data, which includes information about time spent on each step and whether an operator completed a guide, is stored in Microsoft Dataverse tables just like your Dynamics 365 Guides content.
-These tables make it easy to analyze guide usage across your organization, gain insights into process efficiency, or trigger worklows outside of Dynamics 365 Guides.
+These tables make it easy to analyze guide usage across your organization, gain insights into process efficiency, or trigger workflows outside of Dynamics 365 Guides.

 ## How it works